ITALY TRAVEL GUIDE CONTENTS

 - High Season (Jul-Aug) – Although great weather, expect massive queues at major attractions and higher prices.

-Depending on how you like to travel, Italy can be done on a budget as low as $60-80 with accommodation usually being your largest expense.
+Depending on how you like to travel, Italy can be done on a budget as low as $60-100 with accommodation usually being your largest expense.
 Obviously, if you prefer to stay in hotels rather than hostels and eating out more in restaurants that aren’t local, then expect this to be higher.
+The food in Italy is divine so make sure you factor in a couple of splurges here and there, even if you’re on a budget.
 Here is a rough cost of basic commodities:

 Budget: €20-60 ($25-70)